Ameerjamal22/Operating-System-multiple-processes-and-multiple-threads-task-/README.md

 # Operating-System-multiple-processes-and-multiple-threads-task-
-compares using multiple processes and threads by testing them on a matrix multiplication task.
-Discover the pros and cons of each approach in a simple comparison , Unix libraries are used .
+compares the use of multiple processes and threads through a matrix multiplication task.
+Delve into the details of each approach using Unix libraries, find the implementation in the main.c file with clear explanations.
+Uncover the pros and cons in a straightforward comparison, and access detailed results and reasoning in the accompanying PDF for a comprehensive understanding .